Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Numerical studies

-In this example, we compare the robustness of loss functions to model misspecification, where the reference and surrogate drift functions belong to different model classes, and to the level of distribution error in the training data $\mathcal{D}$, as discussed in \Cref{sec:inexactloss}.
-The reference system is defined by the Muller-Brown potential \cite{MullerBrown1979}, illustrated in the left panel of \Cref{fig:mb_hittime}, which is a widely used benchmark example for molecular dynamics.
-The surrogate system is defined by a feedforward neural network of the potential energy with a single 20-dimensional hidden layer and Tanh activation functions plus a confining quartic term, yielding 501 trainable parameters such that $\theta \in \mathbb{R}^{501}$.
+In this example, we compare the robustness of loss functions to the level of distribution error in the training data $\mathcal{D}$, as discussed in \Cref{sec:inexactloss}.
+The reference system is defined by the M\"uller-Brown potential \cite{MullerBrown1979}, illustrated in the left panel of \Cref{fig:mb_hittime}, which is a widely used benchmark system in molecular dynamics.
+The surrogate system is defined by a feedforward neural network of the potential energy with a single 20-dimensional hidden layer and Tanh activation functions plus a confining quartic term, yielding trainable parameters $\theta \in \mathbb{R}^{501}$.
 The drift function, equal to the negative gradient of the potential function, is computed using autodifferentiation.
-The path-space observable studied is the mean first hitting time $\tau(Y) = \min\{\inf \{ t \geq 0: Y_t \in B\}, T\} $ of a path initialized at $x=(-0.55, 0.45)$ to an elliptical domain $B$ enclosing an intermediate energy well of the Muller-Brown potential, with $T=10,000$.
+Note that unlike the previous examples, the reference and surrogate drift functions belong to different model classes.
+The path-space observable studied is $\mathbb{E}[\tau \wedge T]$, the mean truncated first hitting time of a path initialized at $x=(-0.55, 0.45)$ to an elliptical domain $B$ enclosing an intermediate energy well of the M\"uller-Brown potential, where $\tau(Y)= \inf \{ t \geq 0: Y_t \in B\}$ and $T=10^4$.

-To evaluate the effect of distribution error in forward losses, two cases are studied: one where the distribution error is small, with data distributed approximately i.i.d. to the invariant distribution of the reference potential (from Set A of \Cref{fig:mb_hittime}), and one where the distribution error is high, with data concentrated in one metastable region of the reference potential (from Set B of \Cref{fig:mb_hittime}).
-Over 10 trials, training sets $\mathcal{D}_A$ and $\mathcal{D}_B$, each with $N_\text{samp}=5,000$ points, are drawn as uniform random subsets of Sets A and B, respectively, each of which consist of a total of 100,000 points.
+To evaluate the effect of distribution error in forward losses, two cases are studied: one in which the distribution error is small, with data distributed approximately i.i.d. to the invariant distribution of the reference potential (from Set A of \Cref{fig:mb_hittime}), and one in which distribution error is high, with data concentrated in one metastable region of the reference potential (from Set B of \Cref{fig:mb_hittime}).
+Over 10 trials, training sets $\mathcal{D}_A$ and $\mathcal{D}_B$, each with $N_\text{samp}=5 \times 10^3$ points, are drawn as uniform random subsets of Sets A and B, respectively, each of which consist of a total of $10^5$ points.
 The datasets are then used in evaluating three forward losses:

-\begin{itemize}[leftmargin=*] \item Mean squared error in energy: \tabto{5cm} $\mathcal{L}^{\text{E}}(\theta) \coloneqq \mathbb{E}_{\pi}[| V(x_i) - \tilde{V}_\theta (x_i) |]$ \item Mean squared error in forces: \tabto{4.98cm} $\mathcal{L}^{\text{F}}(\theta) \coloneqq \mathbb{E}_\pi[|| \nabla_x V(x_i) - \nabla_x \tilde{V}_\theta (x_i) ||^2_2]$ \item Forward GO loss \eqref{eq:golossf}. \end{itemize}
+\begin{itemize}[leftmargin=*] \item Mean squared error in energy: \tabto{5cm} $\mathcal{L}^{\text{E}}(\theta) \coloneqq \mathbb{E}_{\pi}[| V - \tilde{V}_\theta |^2]$ \item Mean squared error in forces: \tabto{4.98cm} $\mathcal{L}^{\text{F}}(\theta) \coloneqq \mathbb{E}_\pi[|| \nabla_x V - \nabla_x \tilde{V}_\theta ||^2_2]$ \item Forward GO loss \eqref{eq:golossf}. \end{itemize}